HoningJade/Programming-Practice/README.md

 # Programming-Practice

-My own practice for LeetCode and “牛客网” exercises.
+My own practice for LeetCode and “牛客网” exercise.

 ## Hash Map